vasudevjogani/3SlideCube_Task/README.md

 Please read the [OpenAPI docs](https://cube-academy-api.cubeapis.com/docs) documentation before beginning.

 You need to include an Authorization header to your API calls after you successfully register and login the user.
 The API uses a Bearer token for Authorization.

+** Since we don't have a login page, you need to call the register/login endpoint from a software like postman and store the returned Auth Token in the gradle.properties.
+We have left an empty variable in there for you **

 ### Your contribution
 As stated earlier, parts of the code that require your implementation are marked with a TODO comment.
 These parts include: